 Bottled Lemon Juice Concentrate

-After some experimentation, we discovered this liquid gave us immediate results.
+After some experimentation, we discovered this liquid gave immediate results.
 It is a reef tank safe, effective, and easy procedure that costs only pennies to perform.
-Just follow these simple instructions on how to eliminate aiptasia with lemon juice injections, which includes our before and after comparison photos so you can visually see our results.
+Just follow these simple instructions on how to eliminate aiptasia with lemon juice injections, which includes before and after comparison photos so you can visually see the results.

 When using this chemical for injection it can be mixed strong enough for a certain kill.
 Beware, there is a WARNING with this one.
 When mixed in a concentrated solution it can remove the skin from your hands or other body parts.
 Removing the rock from the tank and dribbling the sodium hydroxide solution over the anemone it gave 100% mortality rate.